ZaharPa/ZaharPa/README.md

 🌱 Passionate about continuous learning and improving.
 I'm dedicated to expanding my knowledge and enhancing my capabilities in real-world projects.

-🌍 Available for remote work opportunities, ready to contribute and collaborate.

 📫 Let's connect!
 If you're looking for a motivated developer or want to work on exciting projects, feel free to reach out.

  📧 You can reach me at: [pashkevychzakhar@gmail.com](mailto:pashkevychzakhar@gmail.com)